Milk-Glass Bead & Seashell Long Necklace by Miriam Haskell

-"MIRIAM HASKELL" embossed on brass hang tag; "3427691" and "Haskell" (in scirpt) on slide clasp
+"MIRIAM HASKELL" embossed on brass hang tag; "3427691" and "Haskell" in script on slide clasp

 Gordon & Pamfiloff, p.63

-- Vintage Earrings, Vintage Miriam Haskell JewelryThese vintage milk glass earrings by Miriam Haskell have a scored drop topped by a round white bead surrounded by smaller white beads, a typical trait of this maker.
-These earrings have adjustable screw-backs (the combination screw and lever).
-My Milk Glass Bead Bow Brooch and Milk Glass & Seashell Necklace, both also by Haskell, look great with these earrings.
-Scroll down to see these pieces and a coordinating bracelet.
+- Vintage Earrings, Vintage Miriam Haskell JewelryThese vintage milk glass earrings by Miriam Haskell have a scored drop.
+The top is formed by a round white bead surrounded by smaller ones, a typical trait of this maker.
+These earrings have adjustable screw-backs (the combination screw and lever normally used by this maker in the 1960s).
+Scroll down to see two more milk-glass pieces, a brooch and necklace both by Haskell, that look great with these pendants.USD$175.00

-- Vintage Earrings, 1940s Jewelry, Vintage Miriam Haskell JewelryThese milk glass earrings with beads and disks, rhinestone rondelles, and gold-tone findings have a real Machine Age look and associated movement.
-However, the French clips date them to the late 1940s.
-I still consider these earrings to be Art Deco in style, and I’ve seen the same motif used by this designer (Frank Hess) on earlier pieces.
-Whatever the style, these ear clips are lots of fun!
+- Vintage Earrings, 1940s Jewelry, Vintage Miriam Haskell JewelryThese milk glass earrings with beads and disks, rondelles, and gold-tone findings have a real Machine Age-look and associated movement.
+However, the use of French ear clips dates them to the late-1940s, and the white beads may take them into the 1950s, when white jewelry was extremely popular.
+I still consider this pair to be Art Deco in style, and I’ve seen the same motif used by this designer (Frank Hess) on earlier Miriam Haskell pieces.
+Whenever they were made, these ear clips are lots of fun!
 I saw them in an entirely new, bright, and glamorous light when they were chosen to walk the runway at Toronto Fashion Week for Spring 2019.
 See them on the model who looked stunning in a bridal jumpsuit with skirt.
 You don't have to be a bride to add glamour to an ensemble with these fabulous earrings!USD$245.00